collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 [Docker](https://www.docker.com/), is a tool that is used to create, deploy, and run applications by using containers.

-*Note*: I'll that assume you have basic understanding of the above tools.
+*Note*: I'll that assume you have a basic understanding of the above tools.
 I won't go into depth explaining what each tool is.

 ## Outline
 1. AWS Setup